Identification and estimation of mediational effects of longitudinal modified treatment policies: Identification and estimation of interventional mediation effects

 \subsection{Overview of estimation}

-The foregoing analysis allows us to construct estimators of the parameter $\theta$ given in Theorem~\ref{theo:iden} with desirable statistical properties such as asymptotic normality and efficiency.
-We have described sequential regression-based and IPW-based strategies for clarity, but see Section \ref{ssec:estim} of the supplement for a description of how we leverage semiparametric theory to use both the outcome and treatment models to yield a combined estimator which is consistent if either one is correctly specified at each timepoint, and which can achieve $\sqrt{n}$-rate convergence even if the individual estimators converge at a slower rate.
+The foregoing analysis allows us to construct estimators of the parameter $\theta$ given in Theorem~\ref{theo:iden}.
+When using machine learning for estimation of the outcome and treatment mechanisms of the previous section, it is desirable to use doubly robust estimators, which guarantee efficiency and asymptotic normality under certain assumptions \citep{kennedy2024semiparametric}.
+For our problem, the construction of those estimators follows from a straightforward generalization of the methods of \cite{diaz2021nonparametricmtp} and \cite{diaz2023efficient}.
+These estimators leverage semiparametric theory to use both the outcome and treatment models to yield a combined estimator which is consistent if either one is correctly specified at each timepoint, and which can achieve $\sqrt{n}$-rate convergence even if the individual estimators converge at a slower rate.
+Please see Section \ref{ssec:estim} of the supplement for a complete description of the estimators.
 Our estimation algorithm has been implemented in the open-source R package \textit{lcmmtp} \citep{lcmmtp2023}.